Federated Learning with Heterogeneous Differential Privacy: Privacy Guarantees within Federated Learning

-The federated learning setup consists of a central server and a set of clients.
-The central server coordinates the training of the model using the clients over multiple training rounds.
-The set of all clients, denoted by $\mathcal{C}$, contains all clients that wish to cooperate in training the model.
-Each client $c_i \in \mathcal{C}$ has a local dataset, denoted by $\bD_i$, and a local loss function $f_i(\cdot)$.
+We briefly describe the federated learning (FL) setup together with existing privacy-preserving algorithms and their privacy guarantees.

-During each communication round $t$, the server sends the current model state, i.e., $\boldsymbol{\theta}^t$, to the set of available clients in that round, denoted by $\mathcal{C}^t$, who train the model on their local datasets to minimize their local loss functions $f_i(\cdot)$.
-The clients then return the updated model to the server who aggregates them, e.g., averages them, to produce the next model state $\boldsymbol{\theta}^{t+1}$.
-Next, we describe an approach for privacy-preserving federated learning as well as an approach to personalized federated learning.
-The proposed algorithm \emph{FeO2} employs a version of both approaches, and they are considered the two baselines against which \emph{FeO2} is examined.
+\textbf{Federated learning:} FL consists of a central server that wishes to learn a global model for a set of clients denoted by $\mathcal{C}$.
+The clients cooperate with the server to learn a model over multiple training rounds while keeping their data on device.
+Each client $c_j \in \mathcal{C}$ has a local loss $f_j(\cdot)$ and a local dataset $\bD_j=\{\bd_{j_1},\bd_{j_2},\mydots,\bd_{j_{n_j}}\}$, where $\bd_{j_i}$ is the $i$-th sample at the $j$-th client.
+During communication round $t$, the server sends the current model state, i.e., $\boldsymbol{\theta}^t$, to the set of available clients in that round, denoted by $\mathcal{C}^t$, who take multiple gradient steps on the model using their own local datasets to minimize their local loss function $f_j(\cdot)$.
+The clients then return the updated model to the server who aggregates them, e.g., by taking the average, to produce the next model state $\boldsymbol{\theta}^{t+1}$.
+This general procedure describes a large class of learning global models with FL, such as federated averaging (\textsc{FedAvg}) \cite{mcmahan2017communication}.